KeepsItCrypt0/PulseStrategy/README.md

 # Features

-Issuance: Users can deposit vPLS to receive PLSTR duringthe first 180 days. minus 0.5% fee.
+Issuance: Users can deposit vPLS to receive PLSTR (-0.5%fee) during the first 180 days.

+After the 180 day the only way to aquire PLSTR is on secondary markets.

 Half of the 0.5% fee collected by the SC will go to provide liquidity.

 Redemption: Users can burn PLSTR to receive a proportional amount of vPLS Anytime.

-Issuance Period: A 180-day period where PLSTR is able to be issued after only way to aquire PLSTR is on secondary markets.

 # What's PulseStrategy All About?